speedracr/poodr/GIT_NOTES.md

 the remote repo and in effect rewrite the repo's history.
 This would be mostly ineffective for a public repo or one where the offending branch already lives on other machines, but in this case, it's doable.

+## Rebasing in detail
+A starting note: "fast forwarding" actually means that git just lets HEAD on the master branch point to the most recent commit of the feature branch, effectively sticking the `HEAD master` label onto it.
+This happens when there are no merge conflicts and no other updates to `master`, e.g. when you merge a feature branch into `master` as part of a personal project.

+A three-way or **recursive** merge occurs when we need to consolidate updates to `master` that happened while you were working on your feature branch.
+For that, git needs to create a new commit that unites your own feature branch update with the update to master that came after you branched off.

+Now rebasing actually goes in and changes the history of your repo, although in a mostly innocent way: instead of going all the way of a recursive merge, imagine you had branched off *after* the update to master.
+Then, git could simply fast-forward `HEAD` and be done.
+With rebase, we're simply setting the base (or root -) commit for the feature branch-off to be just that commit that updated master.

+Operationally: on feature branch, execute `git rebase [root branch for rebase, most likely master]`.
+Done.

+### Rebase guidelines
+* Never rebase a branch you've made available publicly: Someone else may have pulled it already and they won't be rebased with you, making merges down the road pretty nerve-racking.
+* There is no other guideline.